THE GREEN PANTS/ Beauty Reals

 “Wear those pants again, and we’ll jump you!”

 Now they'd threatened to jump me.
 That had to be worse than a plain old ass kicking.
 Damn!
-Who’d imagine in the suburbs of New York City, within the hand-printed walls of Mamaroneck Avenue School, smelling of Play-Doh and cherry flavored markers, surrounded by greenery and wholesomeness, that getting jumped was a thing?
+Who’d imagine in the suburbs of New York City, within the hand-printed walls of Mamaroneck Avenue School, smelling of Play-Doh and cherry-flavored markers, surrounded by greenery and wholesomeness, that getting jumped was a thing?

 “You will wear those pants again, and when they approach you, and they will, you will tell them to meet you after school near the basketball hoop.”

-I froze as my mother addressed me like a Queen might her dutiful servant, authoritative yet protective.
+I froze as my mother addressed me like a queen might her dutiful servant, authoritative yet protective.
 I realized it was my duty to uphold the mantra my mother had so drilled into my psyche: nobody kicks your ass unless you let them.
 I wondered what my future holds as I asked,

 “And then what?”